Ede South

 Ede South is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Ede.
+The current chairman of the council is Kola Salami.

 It has an area of 219 km^{2} and a population of 76,035 at the 2006 census.

 The postal code of the area is 232.

+Ede South East Local Council Development Area (LCDA)

+Ede South East Local Council Development Area (LCDA) was created out of Ede South local council for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the LCDA is Fatai Olaleye Salawu.